polya09/test-task-mobile-app/README.md

   read-only.
 - **Log** — search 27 foods and packaged products, reuse a saved dish, or re-add something logged earlier.
-- **Scan** — a simulated barcode read, labelled as simulated throughout.
-There is no camera in a prototype and the interface says so.
 - **Portion & calories** — the calculation itself.
 Macros are held per 100 g, 100 ml or one piece, scaled by the portion, and the ring, the bars and the button's figure move together.